kismetwireless/kismet-web-docs/content/en/docs/api/bluetooth_scanningmode.md

 ---

-The design of Bluetooth makes capturing packets very difficult, but performing active scans for discoverable Bluetooth and BTLE devices can still yeild results.
+The design of Bluetooth makes capturing packets very difficult, but performing active scans for discoverable Bluetooth and BTLE devices can still yield results.

 ### Scanning mode data sources